-3.3 Implications for hypothesis testing
+3.3 Recommendations for the 2012 survey

-The Coquitlam River is well suited to conducting steelhead redd surveys and provides useful information for assessing the benefits to steelhead of Treatments 1 and 2.
-Estimates of adult steelhead abundance and egg deposition based on total redd counts may be systematically biased high or low due to uncertainty about the number of redds each females constructs, but can still be expected to provide a sensitive and reliable index of recruitment during 2005-2012.
+The Coquitlam River is well suited to conducting steelhead redd surveys.
+The redd survey life model suggested that the number of redds that went undetected during 2005-2011 as a result of overly long periods between surveys was negligible in all years except 2006.
+Estimates of adult steelhead abundance and egg deposition based on total redd counts may be systematically biased high or low due to uncertainty about the number of redds each females constructs, but can still be expected to provide a sensitive and reliable index of recruitment during 2005-2011.
+The potential for undercounting of redds and the need for a redd survey life model to correct for this was demonstrated in one instance in 2006 when survey frequency was reduced as a result of poor visibility conditions.